-Strategy: SINGLE_TABLE
+Strategy: SINGLE\TABLE

-"SINGLE_TABLE" strategy is where the root class has a table and all subclasses are also persisted into that table.
+"SINGLE\TABLE" strategy is where the root class has a table and all subclasses are also persisted into that table.
 This corresponds to JDOs "new-table" for the root class and "superclass-table" for all subclasses.
 This has the advantage that retrieval of an object is a single DB call to a single table.
 It also has the disadvantage that the single table can have a very large number of columns, and database readability and performance can suffer, and additionally that a discriminator column is required.

-When using SINGLE-TABLE DataNucleus will always use a discriminator (default column name is DTYPE).
+When using SINGLE-TABLE DataNucleus will always use a discriminator (default column name is DTYPE) whether or not you define metadata for it.